EduDose

 Which part of the following sentence contains a grammatical error?

-It should be ‘of’ in place of ‘in’ in the third part of the sentence.
+It should be ‘favour’ in place of ‘favours’ in the fourth part of the sentence because the subject ‘partisans’ is a plural subject.

 Which part of the following sentence contains a grammatical error?